wgrosche/Polyhack2020/Submission_Files/README.md

 runs on.
 These rules are arbitrary and can be updated while the server is running.
-It is according to these rules that the server evaluates the data it receives from sensors and determines the appropriate actions to be taken w.r.t. to the actuator statuses.
+It is according to these rules that the server evaluates the data it receives from sensors and determines the appropriate actions to be taken with respect to to the actuator statuses.

-The file server_test initializes the server object, which runs the centralized process.
+The file server.py initializes the server object, which runs the centralized process.
 It keeps the server status (i.e. the current values of the device attributes), receives data from sensors and determines the changes to be made to the actuator values, then pushes these updated values to the actuators via a websocket connection.

-The files client_actuator and client_sensor simulate client-side behavior.
-Client_sensor sends random values to the server in accordance with the sensor type, and client_actuator acts on the messages from the server, changing its state as the server commands.
+The files actuator_client.py and sensor_client.py simulate client-side behavior. sensor_client.py sends random values to the server in accordance with the sensor type, and actuator_client.py acts on the messages from the server, changing its state as the server commands.